Taking expert advice one step further

 Because all supplements are not made equal, here is a list of our principal criteria for choosing the crème de la crème :)

-• High daily dosage and concentration of active ingredients To have an effect, a nutrient must have a significant presence in a supplement.
-We have selected only the most concentrated ones.
+- High daily dosage and concentration of active ingredients To have an effect, a nutrient must be significantly present in a supplement.
+We have selected only the most concentrated.

 Yes, supplements do serve a purpose